aodin/Backbone.Typeahead/README.md

 Backbone.Typeahead
 ==================

-A Bootstrap inspired Typeahead for Backbone.js 1.1.0
+A Bootstrap inspired Typeahead for Backbone.js

+### Install

+The typeahead can be installed with [Bower](http://bower.io/):

+    bower install backbone.typeahead

-Looking for Backbone.js 1.0.0 support?
+Need Backbone.js 1.0.0 support?
 Check out release `v0.1.0`.

-Now using Bootstrap version 3 styles!
+By default, the typeahead uses Bootstrap 3 styles.
 See `docs/bootstrap2.html` for an example using the old Bootstrap styles.

 ### Quickstart